 Empowering early intervention in heart failure - improving outcomes, reducing readmissions.

-The heart failure pathway enables proactive management and continuity of care for people living with heart failure.
+The heart failure pathway aims to enable the proactive management and continuity of care for people living with heart failure.
 Through regular remote monitoring of vital signs and a structured symptom checker questionnaire, clinicians can identify early signs of deterioration and intervene before hospital admission is needed.
 The same approach supports safe, timely discharge, allowing patients to recover at home while remaining under clinical oversight.

 With an easy-to-use, intuitive dashboard, clinicians can closely monitor patients, with those requiring follow-up automatically highlighted through intelligent algorithms that analyse symptom data and vital signs .
-By connecting care across acute, community, and primary settings, the pathway helps reduce readmissions, improve outcomes, and ease pressure on hospital capacity.
+By connecting care across acute, community, and primary settings, the pathway aims to help reduce readmissions, improve outcomes, and ease pressure on hospital capacity.

 The heart failure pathway at a glance: how it works